trane-project/trane-music/courses/minor_scale/lesson_D_sharp/exercise_4/back.md

-The note in degree number 4 of the D♯ minor scale is G♯.
+The note in degree number 4 of the D♯ Minor scale is G♯.